• CLASSIC SAILFLOW

 lake oh beyond 5nm off shoreline to us-canadian border-

-.rest of today...south winds 5 to 15 knots becoming southwest. a
+.tonight...west winds 5 to 15 knots becoming east. a chance of

-early overnight, then rain showers likely with a chance of
+midnight. rain showers likely with a slight chance of

 thunderstorms late. waves 1 to 3 feet.

-.saturday...west winds 5 to 15 knots becoming southeast and
+.wednesday...southeast winds 5 to 15 knots becoming south and

 winds and waves higher in and near thunderstorms.